swashapp/dpp-client/README.md

 - repeatType If user want to get the data only one time this field must have ONCE , and the other values must be WEEKLY, MONTHLY or DAILY that means this data must be generated each week or each month or each day
 - orderBy is optional and is used for grouping conditions it get an array of column names
 - sortBy is optional and is used for sorting conditions it get an array of sort objects that have sort column name for its field value and "asc" or "desc" for its sortMod value.
 - selectedDpFields is an array of acceptable column name based on repeatType.
-You can call loadDataProductByName function and pass the repeatType to it and read the dataDictionaries fields to see the name and the other details of all acceptable columns of this dataType.
+You can call loadDataProductByName function and pass the repeatType to it and read the dataDictionaries fields to see the name, and the other details of all acceptable columns of this dataType.
 - filterCondition you can see this link to know how to create filter query based on your data columns: [QueryBuilderModel](https://react-querybuilder.js.org/docs/api/querybuilder) to find out the acceptable value for each column you can call the getAcceptedValues function and send the column name to it and get an array as a result.